ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 is always installed at the same place as the standard library, and this directory is in the library search path.

 If your program depends upon third-party libraries, you must pass them on the command line.
 You must also indicate the libraries on which these libraries depend.
 You must also pass the -I option to `ocamlopt` for each directory where they may be found.
-This becomes complicated, and this information is installation-dependent.
+This becomes complicated, and this information is installation dependent.
 So we will use `ocamlfind` instead, which does these jobs for us.

 ###  Using the ocamlfind front-end

-Using `ocamlfind` is highly recommended for compiling any program or library that uses third-party OCaml libraries.
-Library authors themselves should make their library installable with `ocamlfind` as well.
-Let's assume that all the libraries you want to use have been installed properly with ocamlfind (you can install `ocamlfind` using the opam package manager, by typing `opam install ocamlfind`).
+Using `ocamlfind` is often used for compiling any program or library that uses third-party OCaml libraries.
+Library authors themselves make their library installable with `ocamlfind` as well.
+You can install `ocamlfind` using the opam package manager, by typing `opam install ocamlfind`.

+Let's assume that all the libraries you want to use have been installed properly with ocamlfind.
 You can see which libraries are available in your system by typing:

 ```shell
 ocamlfind list